Jul 06 2011

 with no time to spare.

 Prospective customers, clients, and patients need to hear the answer to “What’s in it for me?” immediately.
-If that message is good enough to “ring a bell,” they’ll likely be some attention span left to want to know more, and may possibly even get around to Grandpa Beefjerkey’s story.
+If that message is good enough to “ring a bell” they’ll likely be some attention span left to want to know more, and may possibly even get around to Grandpa Beefjerkey’s story.

 Most people are resentful of others using their time even when they think they have plenty of it.
 Listen to any doctor’s waiting room full of retired seniors.
-Like gaining more employee compliance with workplace changes that are not imposed, patience may be a virtue, but only when the choice to exercise it is yours.

 What are you doing right this minute to make the most of your next one?
 How do you keep yourself sharp?
 What can you do now –or in the morning–that will help you make more of your time, that will help you make more of a difference?
-What do you need (really!) to get started?
-Then, hey, get started.

 # # #